perallard/tetrisds-ndk/README.md

-# tetrisds-nds
+# tetrisds-ndk

-## Goal

-To be able create NDS cart images (.nds files) that can access ROM data just like a commercial game would do.
-To eliminate the need for DLDI patching when running on flash carts.
+Reverse out the nitro developer kit from a game, so custom cart images can be created that can accesses ROM data just like a commercial game would do.
+To eliminate the need for DLDI patching when running from flash carts.

 ## Requirements and setup